Implicit Bias in Deep Linear Discriminant Analysis: Methodology

 We further extend this implicit bias analysis to a scale-invariant situation and try to figure out why and how Deep LDA induces feature sparsity.
 When knowing the specific Rayleigh Quotient objective, the gradient flow could be further simplified and reveal the whole optimization process by using continuous-time dynamics, in that way, if the reduction of redundant weights is happening with the more severe multiplicative penalty that network depth brought, exact quasi-norm conservation could get work.

 Diagonal Linear Networks(DLNs) is a standard proxy model to discuss the model regularization \cite{DLNs}, due to its special property allowing analysis focus on depth of network without other distributions.
 Hence for our theoretical setup, we adopt an $L$-layer DLN to rigorously analyze the gradient flow dynamics of the Deep LDA objective.
-In this paper, the research only discusses the continuous gradient flow under balanced initialization, not including non-linear activation functions or other complex network architectures.
+In this paper, we only analyze the continuous gradient flow under balanced initialization, not including non-linear activation functions or other complex network architectures.

+Although Lyu and Li \cite{approachDirection} proved that gradient descent on homogeneous networks with exponential-tailed losses converges in direction to a maximum-margin solution, but these results rely on positive-degree homogeneity, whereas the Deep LDA objective is homogeneous of degree zero, which ushers to a fundamentally different geometric constraint as we show in this work.